This is the multi-page printable view of this section. Click here to print.

 # ex) kubectl apply -f my-app-additional-cluster-admin-crb.yaml

-4. Check the Secret connected to the ServiceAccount and query the token (Admin Token).
+4. Check the Secret associated with the ServiceAccount and retrieve the token (Admin Token).

 Color mode